 Why are some populations all female while others are mixed sex?

 The methods used to produce triploids results in different levels of triploidy rates depending on the species.
-For rainbow trout, triploidy rates are typically between 98% and 99%, whereas the triploidy rates for Arctic char, Arctic grayling, and coho salmon approach 100%.
+For rainbow trout, triploidy rates are typically between 98% and 99%, whereas the triploidy rates for Arctic char, Arctic grayling, Chinook salmon and coho salmon approach 100%.
 To insure that the few diploids that remain in the rainbow trout do not establish new populations, we also make sure that the rainbow trout are all female.

 How do populations of fish become all female?

-Fish culturists feed a few hundred female rainbow trout testosterone-treated feed (less than 15 milligrams of hormone is used per year) during the first 2-3 months of rearing.
+Fish culturists feed a few hundred female rainbow trout testosterone-treated feed (less than 15 grams of hormone is used per year) during the first 2-3 months of rearing.
 These fish develop testes instead of ovaries, but because they are genetically female their sperm cells contain only X chromosomes.
 We call these fish XX males.
-We use the sperm from these XX males to fertilize eggs which makes the offspring all female.
+We use sperm from these XX males to fertilize eggs which makes the offspring all female.
 All XX males are killed during spawning and buried in a sanitary landfill.

 Are hormone-treated fish released to lakes or streams?